 The cycle of hunger and poverty go hand in hand.
 When low-income families struggle to buy food due to a lack of inadequate income, they most certainly cannot purchase food that are full of nutrition.
 A lack of proper nutrient density foods does not allow individuals to remain healthy.
 With limited resource of funding in the household means more inexpensive low nutrient density foods will be purchased if any food at all.
 Low nutrition does not allow an adult to work at their full potential.
 Children who do not have enough nutrition tend to have behavior issues, and cannot concentrate to fully learn what they are being taught in school causing them not to be able to do their classwork as well as homework.

-The Founder/ CEO Fran Glover, is a classically trained chef that has studied nutrition, food preparation and is certified in food safety.
+The Founder/ President Fran Glover, is a classically trained chef that has studied nutrition, food preparation and is certified in food safety.
 This education has given her the tools to help children and adults eliminate the low nutrient density food choices that have consumed their lifestyles.
 The lack of nutrition and knowledge has led to a spike in obesity increased health issues and poor eating habits.
 Through JDHCDC, Chef Fran will introduce the youth and adults to make healthier alternative food choices; by hosting food tastings, cooking demonstrations designed to help consumers make informed choices about the foods they purchase.
 Foods that are heart healthy from the “American Heart Association” being the key focus.
 Chef Fran, currently aids families in making selected choices based on their dietary needs by incorporating more fresh organic foods and lean meats to their diet by introducing clean eating which will help them remain healthy and live longer.

 Dedicated to assisting low income families struggling to put food on the table.
 Ensuring that they can have a well balance nutritious meal.
 That their children can have food when they get home from school.